Saif-Aldeen04/Linux-Fundamentals/core-commands.md

 > [!info]
 > Command -OptionOption

-You can get help and see available options by writing `--help` after most commands:
+You can get help and see available options by writing `--help` after most comds:

 > [!info]
 > Command --help